seamusdemora/PiFormulae/ExternalDrives.md

     Disklabel type: dos
     Disk identifier: 0xbb8517b1

-And you'll likely also see the two partitions of the SD card (*p1 and *p2)
+And immediately following in this same listing, you'll likely also see the two partitions of the SD card (\*p1 and \*p2):

     Device         Boot Start      End  Sectors  Size Id Type /dev/mmcblk0p1       8192    93802    85611 41.8M  c W95 FAT32 (LBA)
     /dev/mmcblk0p2      98304 31116287 31017984 14.8G 83 Linux

-If you have other devices, they will also be listed.
+If you have other devices connected, they will also be listed.

 Now that we have seen the "complete" list produced by `fdisk -l`, we shall not use it again here. [`fdisk`](https://www.tecmint.com/fdisk-commands-to-manage-linux-disk-partitions/) is primarily a tool for formatting and partitioning block devices, and that's not what we're after here.
 As we've seen, in this case, `fdisk` produces a lot of output that we just don't need now.
 Nevertheless, it's instructuve to see what it does.
-Next, we will compare its output to another tool that pares the non-essential information, and gives us what we need for the task of mounting an external drive: `lsblk`. `lsblk` excludes RAM Disks as they are a special class (contrived actually) of block deivices.
+Next, we will compare its output to another tool that pares the non-essential information, and gives us what we need for the task of provisioning an external drive that the RPi can use: `lsblk`. `lsblk` excludes RAM Disks as they are a special class (contrived actually) of block deivices.
 There are numerous optional arguments for `lsblk` (`man lsblk` is your friend), and we'll use the `--fs` (filesystem) option:

     lsblk --fs